 - Employ a sense of ethics and values which can be applied in a personal and professional environment.

-A two-year 120-credit program, including a four-month internship and a research project.
+A four-year 120-credit program, including a four-month internship and a research project.

 - Foundations of Business